hpdeifel/hledger-iadd/README.md

-# hledger-add
+# hledger-iadd

-A terminal UI as drop-in replacement for `hledger add`.
+An interactive terminal UI as drop-in replacement for `hledger add`.

 ## Features